xiaohunying/notes/pages/aws-database.md

 - SQL Server (EBS)

 ### RDS Multi-AZ
-- It is used to help with resilience and business continuity.
-- Multi-AZ configures a secondary RDS instance (replica) within a different AZ in the same region as the primary instance.
-- The only purpose of Multi-AZ is to provide a failover option for a primary RDS instance.
+It is used to help with resilience and business continuity.
+The only purpose of Multi-AZ is to provide a failover option for a primary RDS instance.
 It's not to be used as a secondary replica to offload read-only traffic to.
-- The replication of data happens synchronously.
+Multi-AZ configures a secondary RDS instance (replica) within a different AZ in the same region as the primary instance.
+The replication of data happens synchronously.

-- RDS uses a Failover mechanism on Oracle, MySQL, MariaDB and PostgreSQL instances.
+- RDS uses a Failover mechanism on **Oracle**, **MySQL**, **MariaDB** and **PostgreSQL** instances.
 The failover process happens automatically and is managed by AWS.
 RDS updates the DNS record to point to the secondary instance within 60-120 seconds.
+The failover process happens in the following scnarios on the primary instance:
+  - Patching maintenance
+  - Host failure
+  - Availability zone failure
+  - Instance rebooted with failover
+  - DB instance class is modified
-- SQL Server Multi-AZ is achieved through the use of **SQL Server Mirroring**.
+- **SQL Server** Multi-AZ is achieved through the use of **SQL Server Mirroring**.
+You need to ensure you have your environment configured correctly:
+  - A DB subnet group must be configured with a minimum of 2 different AZ's within it.
+  - You can specify which availability zone the standby mirrored instance will reside in.
-- Amazon Aurora DB clusters are fault tolerant by default and it is achieved within the cluster by replicating the data across different instances in different AZs.
-The automatic provision launches a new primary instance in the event of a failure which can take up to 10 minutes.
-This time can be reduced when you enable Multi-AZ on Aurora cluster which allows RDS to provision a replica within a different AZ automatically.
+- **Amazon Aurora** DB clusters are fault tolerant by default
+  - This is achieved within the cluster by replicating the data across different instances in different AZs.
+  - Aurora can automatically provision and launch a new primary instance in the event of a failure which can take up to 10 minutes.
+  - This time can be reduced when you **enable Multi-AZ** on Aurora cluster which allows RDS to provision a replica within a different AZ automatically.
+    - Should a failure occur, the replica instance is promoted to the new primary instance without having to wait 10 minutes
+    - This creates a highly available and resilient database solution
+    - It is possible to create up to 15 replicas if required, each with a different priority

 ### Amazon Aurora
 - Separate the compute layer and storage layer from each other.